-The use of attenuated-virus vaccination for measles mumps-rubella is usually not indicated for patients on chemotherapy because they are at higher risk of fever or vaccine disease by vaccine strain41.
+The use of live-virus vaccines for is usually not indicated for patients on chemotherapy because they are at higher risk of disease by the vaccine strain.
 Thus, the use of these vaccinations is not recommended by the expert panel of this guideline during chemotherapy.
-In case of measles epidemic, considering the high morbidity and the potential for mortality in immunocompromised patients, the panel of experts suggests that the risk/benefit ratio of vaccination is individually assessed for each patient; evidence of an adequate CD4+ count may assist in the decision41.
+In case of measles epidemic, considering the high morbidity and the potential for mortality in immunocompromised patients, the panel of experts suggests that the risk/benefit ratio of vaccination is individually assessed for each patient; evidence of an adequate CD4+ count may assist in the decision.
 Consult infectious disease for these patients.

-Data shows that a significant number of children have reduced immunity to measles 58%, mumps 47% and rubella 26% after the end of therapy^{54,55,56,57}, 27%, 47% and 19% of the patients were seronegative after the end of therapy in all children with cancer.
+Data shows that a significant number of children have reduced immunity to measles 58%, mumps 47% and rubella 26% after the end of therapy54,55,56,57, 27%, 47% and 19% of the patients were seronegative after the end of therapy in all children with cancer.
 All children should have vaccine titers drawn after the end of therapy.
 All those non-immune children should receive a booster or start revaccination at 6 months after the end of therapy.